-Buy one, get one half off: “Buy one grilled cheese and get the second for half price.”
+Buy one, get one half off: “Buy one sandwich and get the second for half price.”

 Buy one, get [specific, cheaper item] free: “Buy a steak, get a side of mac and cheese free.”

-Buy [certain amount of product], get [specific, cheaper item]: As an example, Papa Gino's offers a free large pizza with the purchase of two extra-large pizzas.
+Buy [certain amount of product], get [specific, cheaper item]: Papa Gino's offers a free large pizza with the purchase of two extra-large pizzas.
 This discount pushes out more inventory and leads to a larger average ticket size.

-That last option, where you require a bigger upfront purchase to get a cheaper freebie, is a great way to test into offering BOGO-type promotions and see if they’re effective enough to justify the cost of giving away free inventory.
+That last option, where you require a bigger upfront purchase to get a cheaper add-on, is a great way to assess if your BOGO promotions are effective enough to justify the cost of giving away free inventory.

-If that promotion drives tons of new customers, you can justify trying out a more costly BOGO promotion to bring in even more new guests.
+If that promotion drives tons of new customers, you can rationalize trying out a more costly BOGO promotion to bring in even more new guests.

-BOGO Pro: Customers can save up to 50% on their entire check, helping to build a solid base of repeat guests.
+Pros of BOGO Discounts: Customers can save up to 50% on their entire check, helping to build a solid base of repeat guests.

-BOGO Con: Depending on how much you give away for the "get one" part of this deal, it might not be cost-effective in the long run.
+Cons of BOGO Discounts: Depending on how much you give away for the "get one" part of this deal, it might not be cost-effective in the long run.
 It's wise to use this discount sparingly and on menu items you can afford to lose profit on.

-BOGO Solution: Do the math on how profitable your items are and pick low-cost items to give away.
-Offer the promotion for a limited time frame.
-As always, track the results so you know the baseline for next time.
+How to Make the Most of Your BOGO Discounts: Do the math on how profitable your items are and pick low-cost dishes to give away.
+Offer the promotion for a limited time, and track the results so you know the baseline for next time.

 2. Combo Deals

-Popularized by value meals at fast-food restaurants, combo deals offer benefits to both restaurants and their guests.
-Guests want a full meal and most restaurants are happy to oblige with a combination of foods and a drink that are priced in a way that saves the customer a little bit of money, but encourages a larger ticket size.
+Popularized by fast-food value meals, combo deals are mutually beneficial to both the restaurant and its customers.
+Guests want a full meal and most restaurants are happy to oblige with a combination of foods and a drink that are priced in a way that saves the consumer some money while encouraging a larger ticket size.
 It’s basically a built-in upsell.

 Any restaurant can offer a combo.
-Whether you brand it as a combo, a lunch or dinner special, a prix fixe menu, or something else, you can adjust the wording, offering, and presentation to suit your style.
+Whether you brand it as a combo, a lunch or dinner special, a prix fixe menu, or something else, you can tinker with the title, offer, and presentation to suit your style.